srikanthkakumanu/do-java/app/src/main/java/functional/README.md

 solving problems of the same form and combining the partial results to finally solve the original problem.

+Another definition is that Recursion is an approach to solving a problem that can be broken down into smaller versions of itself.

 In layperson’s terms, recursive functions call themselves, but with a slight change in their input arguments, until they reach an end condition and return an actual value.